An Empirical Study of Multi-Agent Collaboration for Automated Research: Methods

 \subsection{Task Formulation}

 We define the automated machine learning research task as the iterative optimization of a target codebase (specifically, the \texttt{train.py} script).
 The objective function is to minimize the validation bits per byte (\texttt{val\_bpb} denoted as $\mathcal{L}_{val}$).
 Let $\mathcal{P}_0$ be the initial state of the codebase.
 In each iteration $t$, the agent system proposes a patch $\Delta \mathcal{P}_t$.
 The modification is accepted if and only if $\mathcal{L}_{val}(\mathcal{P}_{t-1} + \Delta \mathcal{P}_t) < \mathcal{L}_{val}(\mathcal{P}_{t-1})$.
-Crucially, to benchmark the efficiency of the topologies rather than just their absolute capability, the optimization is strictly bounded by a fixed wall-clock computational budget $\mathcal{T}_{max}$ (evaluated at 300s and 600s configurations in our experiments).
+Crucially, to benchmark candidate-level evaluation under controlled training cost, each candidate training job is assigned a fixed training budget $\mathcal{T}_{train}$, evaluated at $\mathcal{T}_{train}=300s$ and $\mathcal{T}_{train}=600s$ in our experiments.
+All methods are then compared over the same number of research rounds, with additional analysis by proposal counts, failure counts, and cumulative training time.